lumen-org/modelbase/README.md

 ### Running the modelbase backend ###

-The repository contains the code for the python package `mb_modelbase` (in the folder with identical name), and this is typically installed to your local python installation.
+The repository contains the code for the python package `mb_modelbase` (in the folder with identical name).
+If you followed the setup steps above this package is installed to your python environment.
+Apart from the package the repo also contains the `scripts` directory, which we will use to run the backend.
-It, however, also contains some scripts in the `scripts` directory.
-There, only `ajax.py` is of interest.

-To actually run the backend, just run the python script `ajax.py`, i.e. execute `ajax.py` on a systems shell.
-On windows/anaconda you might need to run it from an Anaconda prompt.
-Note that it requires some command line parameters in order to select the models to load.
-Run  `ajax.py --help` for more information or check the helptext in the script.

-`ajax.py` will start a local Flask Webserver that accepts and answers PQL-queries.
-See `ajax.py` for more information.
+There is two intended ways to run the modelbase backend.
+1. execute `webservice.py`.
+This starts a simple Flask web server locally.
+Note that this should not be used for production environments.
+2. run it as an WSGI application with (for example) apache2.
+For this end, the `modelbase.wsgi` file is provided.

+There is three ways to configure the backend.
+In order of precedence (highest to lowest):
+  * use command line arguments to `webservice.py`.
+Obviously, this cannot be used if you run modelbase as a WSGI application.
+See `webservice.py --help` for options
+  * set options in `run_conf.py`. this is respected by both ways of running modelbase.
+See `default_run_conf.py` for available options.
+Note that `run_conf.py` may not exists yet.
+  * set options in `default_run_conf.py`.
+Changing settings here is not recommended.

 Note:
  * once run the server doesn't immediatly necessarly produce any output on the command line. *that is normal*
  * don't forget to activate your custom environment, *if you configured one in the process above*.
- * to actually use the backend, the frontend [PMV](https://ci.inf-i2.uni-jena.de/gemod/pmv) should be used.
+ * to actually use the backend, the frontend [Lumen](https://ci.inf-i2.uni-jena.de/gemod/pmv) can be used.

 ### Development Setup ###